TFranczak/Synergia/README.md

 <H3> IOTA_opts.py </H3>
 An options file containing parameters for the IOTA simulation.
 There are 3 main sections: beam options, simulation options, and electron lens options.

+<H3> Plotify.py </H3>
+Plots the output from running the simulations.
+This will create graphs for emittance and rms.

 <H4> To Do: </H4>
 - Gather Results